 Concerned About Memory Loss: Montana Resources

-Alzheimer’s disease is rapidly growing in the United States.
-According to the 2021
+Alzheimer’s Dementia is rapidly growing in the United States.
+According to the 2022

 Alzheimer’s Disease Facts and Figures Report, one in three seniors dies with Alzheimer’s

 or another dementia.
 When a family member has Alzheimer’s, everyone in that family

 This MSU Extension program provides materials for teachers, parents and librarians to educate about Alzheimer's disease by the following materials:

 - Ensuring Montanans diagnosed with Alzheimer's Dementia and their family caregivers have Montana specific materials about legal and financial alternatives through an MSU Extension Concerned About Memory Loss Packet.

 - To download packets materials and order free packet click here.

 - Anyone who knows someone with Alzheimer’s and a young child who would benefit from gaining an understanding about Alzheimer's dementia and the unusual behaviors that accompany it , maybe interested in the Alzheimer's storybooks including:

 "My Life, My Values" A Worksheet For Those Facing Memory Loss

 - A worksheet in which Montanans can record their thoughts about the activities they enjoy and hope to continue enjoying as long as is feasible as they face memory loss from Alzheimer’s or other forms of dementia.
 To download the worksheet, click here.